 Women with uterine cancer may experience the following symptoms or signs.
 Sometimes, women with uterine cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

-- Unusual vaginal bleeding, spotting, or discharge
+- Unusual vaginal bleeding, spotting, or discharge.
+For premenopausal women, menorrhagia, or abnormal uterine bleeding (AUB).

 - Difficulty or pain when urinating